roccomuso/node-webhooks/README.md

 A json body with the url parameter is required: { "url": "http://..." }

 - <code>POST /api/webhook/trigger/[WebHookShortname]</code>
 Trigger a webHook.
 It requires a JSON body that will be turned over to the webHook URLs.
+You can also provide custom headers.